wiseman-timelord/WGet-GGUF-Hug/README.md

 - URL linked to a file with ".gguf" or ".gptq" format.

 ## Note
-WGetLlmHug-Pc is a simplified concept compared to "Downlord", WGetLlmHug-Pc is focused on language models, where as Downlord is intended as a more general purpose downloader.
+WGetLlmHug-Psc is a simplified concept compared to "Downlord", WGetLlmHug-Psc is focused on language models, where as Downlord is intended as a more general purpose downloader.

 ## Disclaimer
 This program is provided "as is" without warranties or support.
 Users are responsible for the content they, download and use, as well as, any resulting damage to, hardware or sanity.